DataDog/integrations-extras/nvml/README.md

-# Agent Check: nvml
+# Agent Check: NVML

 ## Overview

-This check monitors [nvidia nvml][1] exposed metrics through the Datadog Agent and can correlate them with the [exposed kuberneties devices][8].
+This check monitors [NVIDIA Management Library (NVML)][1] exposed metrics through the Datadog Agent and can correlate them with the [exposed Kubernetes devices][8].

 ## Setup